Lookup tables

 Names must follow these requirements:

-• Third Party Data - Indicate if the file that you are uploading contains third party data.
-If you choose Yes, confirm that you have a TPA in place so Veeva can receive the data.
+- Third Party Data - Indicate if the file that you are uploading contains third-party data.
+If you choose Yes, confirm that you either have a TPA in place, or that your agreement with the third-party data provider does not require a TPA for Veeva to receive the data.

 When the file is being uploaded, the data is scanned and validated.
 If there are any issues, fix them and upload your file again.